 As defined in IHO S-100 Part 4c the data quality for the elevation coverage is also defined as a co-located coverage, uncertainty.
 Uncertainty is defined as the vertical uncertainty at each node location.
 The uncertainty coverage supports multiple definitions of vertical uncertainty.

-See Table 12.4 - Code describing how uncertainty was determined, or Table A2 - Group Level Metadata – Grid Parameters for Vertical Uncertainty Type.
+See Table 12.4 - Code describing how uncertainty was determined,

 7 Data Capture and Classification